troy896/magisk-files/note.md

-## Magisk 4c384ddd-delta by HuskyDG
+## Magisk c02c86b0-delta by HuskyDG

-- Zygisk: Add inode plt hook APIs
+- Zygisk: Fix Zygisk cannot be enabled on some emulators

 ### Diffs to official Magisk